philgentric/klik/README.md

 # Intuitive

-Klik has been designed to be very intuitive.
+Klikr has been designed to be very intuitive.
 Play with Drag & Drop!
 Moving files and folders around has never been easier.

 # Transparent

-Contrarily to a number of other products, Klik does not hide your images.
+Contrarily to a number of other products, Klikr does not hide your images.
-Klik does not use hidden folders or whatever "Libraries"!
+Klikr does not use hidden folders or whatever "Libraries"!
-Klik only uses 100% transparent file system operations.
+Klikr only uses 100% transparent file system operations.
-Klik never modifies a file, it only creates folders when you ask and enables you to move files from folder to folder.
+Klikr never modifies a file, it only creates folders when you ask and enables you to move files from folder to folder.

 # Safe

-Klik features a crash-resistant undo capability: actions are stored in a file allowing to undo any action, even after a crash, even for multiple files or folder.
+Klikr features a crash-resistant undo capability: actions are stored in a file allowing to undo any action, even after a crash, even for multiple files or folder.

-Klik never deletes a file without asking you for confirmation.
-In Klik, "delete" actually means moving the file into the (klikr) "trash" folder
+Klikr never deletes a file without asking you for confirmation.
+In Klikr, "delete" actually means moving the file into the (klikr) "trash" folder

-There are 3 ways to recover a deleted or accidentally moved (moved,but you did not know where) file or folder: (1) use the undo menu item (2) Use klikr search!
-(3) visit the "trash" folder using klikr (press the top right button) (4) visit the trash folder using your favorite file manager...
+There are 3 ways to recover a deleted or accidentally moved (moved,but you did not know where) file or folder: (1) use the undo menu item (2) Use Klikr search!
+(3) visit the "trash" folder using Klikr (press the top right button) (4) visit the trash folder using your favorite file manager...
 Only clearing the "trash" folder is final, and you will be asked for confirmation.
 If you move a file into a folder where there is already a file with the same name, it is renamed with a postfix.
-When you have duplicates, and you merge by moving files, Klik will detect identical files with the same name and move the redundant copy into the trash folder.
+When you have duplicates, and you merge by moving files, Klikr will detect identical files with the same name and move the redundant copy into the trash folder.

-All Klik data stored on your disk is located in your home folder in a folder named '.klikr' (warning for beginners: files and folders which names start with '.' are invisible by default ;-), this includes the trash, all caches and face recognition data.
+All Klikr data stored on your disk is located in your home folder in a folder named '.klikr' (warning for beginners: files and folders which names start with '.' are invisible by default ;-), this includes the trash, all caches and face recognition data.

 # Most image formats supported

-Klik supports all major image & video file formats, as well as PDF (makes icons for PDF files).
+Klikr supports all major image & video file formats, as well as PDF (makes icons for PDF files).

-Klik browser window displays icons for still images, animated gifs are displayed animated, PDF documents are displayed as a icon-size image of the first page, movies are displayed as a few second of animated gif (this feature requires to have ffmpeg installed, the length of the animated gif can be changed in 'preferences').
+Klikr browser window displays icons for still images, animated gifs are displayed animated, PDF documents are displayed as a icon-size image of the first page, movies are displayed as a few second of animated gif (this feature requires to have ffmpeg installed, the length of the animated gif can be changed in 'preferences').

-Klik image windows support natively jpeg, png, gif, animated gif, bmp.
+Klikr image windows support natively jpeg, png, gif, animated gif, bmp.
 Then if you install additional tools (GraphicMagick and ImageMagick) you get support for all the most common image formats (with a slight performance degradation).

-Klik comes with an audio players (can load music from whole folders and import YouTube URls in drag-and-drop)
+Klikr comes with an audio players (can load music from whole folders and import YouTube URls in drag-and-drop)

-Klik relies on your default system applications for:
+Klikr relies on your default system applications for:
 - video play
 - PDF display/edit
 - image edition
 - in general opening any file that is not an image or a sound, or a not-supported format

-# Klik windows
+# Klikr windows

-Klik has 2 types of windows: "Browser" and "Image".
+Klikr has 2 types of windows: "Browser" and "Image".

 You can open as many windows (Browser or Image) as you want, the limit is your machine's RAM.